 - Integrates with WooCommerce and Shopify (not sure how well yet)

 - Slow production times.
 I placed my order on the 10th of October.
-Eight days later, no indication of when it might ship.
+It finally arrived on November 4th.

 - The rest of the user interface is not super intuitive or fast